juananpe/ikastenbot/README.md

 `vendor/bin/php-cs-fixer fix --config=.php_cs.dist --dry-run --verbose --diff`

+## PHPStan
+> [PHPStan](phpstan-github) focuses on finding errors in your code without actually running it.
+It catches whole classes of bugs even before you write tests for the code.
+It moves PHP closer to compiled languages in the sense that the correctness of each line of the code can be checked before you run the actual line.

+Run `PHPStan` with:

+`vendor/bin/phpstan analyse`

 ## Code tests
 In order to run tests you have to make the following steps: